Dre Campbell Farm

 19. Nasturtium

-With edible flowers and leaves, as well as vibrant colors, nasturtiums make a great addition to your home garden for you and the pollinators.
+With edible flowers, leaves, and vibrant colors, nasturtiums make a great addition to your home garden for you and pollinators.

-They do well in poorer soils, so save the least ideal soil for them, and they’ll be just fine, as long as they get regular water.
+They do well in poorer soils, so save the least ideal soil for them; they’ll be just fine as long as they get regular water.

 These bee-friendly plants grow from seed in most climates and bloom from summer through late fall.
 However, they require full sun to thrive properly.